munificent/craftinginterpreters/book/statements-and-state.md

     Pascal is an outlier.
 It distinguishes between *procedures* and *functions*.
     Functions return values, but procedures cannot.
 There is a statement form for calling a procedure, but functions can only be called where an expression is expected.
-There are no expression statements.
+There are no expression statements in Pascal.

     </aside>